Blog / The future of Shopify SEO/GEO: Our strategy for AI search

 Within this realm, we focus on four distinct pillars:

-Putting this into practise
+Putting this into practice

 Shopify is betting heavily on being the data layer that fuels the entire AI commerce ecosystem.
-With the introduction of the Universal Commerce Protocol (UCP) — an open-standard commerce layer co-developed by Shopify and Google - the platform is effectively translating your store into a format that AI agents can discover, compare, and even use to complete checkouts natively.
+With the introduction of UCP, which has been co-developed by Shopify and Google - the platform is effectively translating your store into a format that AI agents can discover, compare, and even use to complete checkouts natively.

 Our guiding principle is to align with Shopify’s native functionality and structure wherever possible.